tatsumoto-ren/tatsumoto-ren.github.io/blog/yomichan-and-epwing-dictionaries.md

 but the frequency list may help you detect common words in other types of content.
 * BCCWJ - Based on [Long Unit Word list data](https://ccd.ninjal.ac.jp/bccwj/en/freq-list.html).
 * Daijirin.
 Words that appear in the `大辞林` monolingual dictionary.
-You may want to take a look at it if you've decided to go monolingual and you need to prioritize learning dictionary vocabulary.
+You may want to take a look at it if you've decided to go monolingual, and you need to prioritize learning dictionary vocabulary.

 ### Other